fieldtrip/website/example/nirs_fingertapping.md

                y: [3x75 double]
        className: {'RIGHT'  'LEFT'  'FOOT'}

-# Convering the MATLAB structure to a FieldTrip raw data structure
+# Converting the MATLAB structure to a FieldTrip raw data structure

 Since the data is not stored on disk in a [dataformat](/faq/dataformat) that FieldTrip can directly read, we will circumvent the FieldTrip reading functions as outlined in [this frequenly asked question](/faq/how_can_i_import_my_own_dataformat/#circumvent-the-fieldtrip-reading-functions).